Blog / Growth

 Step 3: Share it on your socials #

 Just as: “if you build it, they will come” doesn’t work, the same is true for the content you create.
-When your content is useful to people, it might get picked up by search engines, but also need to share it wherever your audience hangs out.
+When your content is useful to people, it might get picked up by search engines, but you also need to share it wherever your audience hangs out.
 Be it Twitter, LinkedIn or Reddit.
 When done right (and sometimes with a bit of luck), this can greatly boost the reach of your content.

 Depending on the network, like Twitter, re-sharing your content after a few days is easy and worth it too.